abedeen/Makkajai-Dev-challenge-task/sales-tax-problem-1/README.md

 # 📊 Java Sales Tax Calculator CLI

-This is a production-grade Command Line Interface (CLI) application developed in Java for calculating sales taxes and total prices for various shopping basket items.
-It adheres to best practices for robustness, maintainability, and user experience, incorporating features like structured logging, robust input parsing, and dependency management.

 ## ✨ Features

   * **Sales Tax Calculation:** Accurately calculates basic sales tax (10%) and import duty (5%) on items.